Australian Data Residency: Why It Matters for Your Documents

 ShareAndGo's approach

 All ShareAndGo data is stored and processed in Sydney, Australia, on Google Cloud Platform's australia-southeast1 region.
 The company is Australian-owned with an Australian ABN.
-Data is encrypted at rest (AES-256) and in transit (TLS 1.3).
-No data is transferred outside Australia unless the customer explicitly configures an integration that does so.
+Data is encrypted at rest (AES-256) and in transit (TLS 1.2+), and the AI processing runs in-region too — so client data doesn't leave the country.
+No data is transferred overseas unless you explicitly configure an integration that does so.